RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/02-creating-simple-rest-service.md

 ```

 **3. Add a router that can serve static content**
-Now let's add a Web server that can server static content, which only requires three lines of code
+Now let's add a Web server that can server static content, which only requires three lines of code at the `//TODO: Create Router` marker:

 Create the router object:
 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Create Router">
 Router router = Router.router(vertx);
 </pre>

-Add the route for static content:
+Add the route for static content at the `//TODO: Create static router` marker:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Create static router">
 router.get("/*").handler(StaticHandler.create());
 </pre>

 This configure the router to use the `StaticHandler` (provided by Vert.x) for all GET request.

-Create and start the web server listing to the port retrieved from the configuration
+Create and start the web server listing to the port retrieved from the configuration by adding this to the `//TODO: Create HTTP Server` marker:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Create HTTP Server">
 vertx.createHttpServer().requestHandler(router::accept).listen(serverPort);
 </pre>